 How and why was National Dog Day created?

-This day was founded and created by Colleen Paige, an animal behaviourist and rescue advocate who is also nicknamed the “Animal Oracle”.
+This day was founded and created by Colleen Paige, an animal behaviorist and rescue advocate who is also nicknamed the “Animal Oracle”.
 She has a formidable ability to connect with dogs and loves them dearly.
 She was only 10 years old when her family adopted her first pet dog from a local animal shelter on the 26th of August 2004.

 Her mission is to reach out to people and encourage them to rescue dogs and give them a forever home.
-It is also to create an awareness of the number of dogs that are in rescue centres and encourage their adoption.
+It is also to create an awareness of the number of dogs that are in rescue centers and encourage their adoption.

 Colleen learned how to train dogs at the National Institute of Dog Training in Los Angeles.
-With her unique approach and understanding of animal behaviour, she has trained dogs all over the world across Ireland, England, Belgium, and the Philippines.
+With her unique approach and understanding of animal behavior, she has trained dogs all over the world across Ireland, England, Belgium, and the Philippines.

 Ever since its inception and recognition as National Dog Day in 2004, the 26th of August has been recognized worldwide in commemoration as International Dog Day due to its global recognition.
 Its global outreach has also given it the title of International Dog Day as well.